-"How Fast Should You Grow?", an article in the current issue of Entrepreneur Magazine talks about SpotHero, a parking company that has raised $118 million.
+"How Fast Should You Grow?", an article in Entrepreneur Magazine talks about SpotHero, a parking company that raised $118 million.
 Initially, investors wanted the company to enter new markets to grow quickly.
 SpotHero turned away those investors and chose instead to strategically grow the company at a slower pace.
-They focused on their initial market in Chicago, testing and learning their operations as the grew and forming strong relationships with parking garage companies.
+They focused on their initial market in Chicago, testing and learning their operations as they grew and forming strong relationships with parking garage companies.
 Those relationships with national garage companies led to SpotHero's expansion into other cities (currently 300), outpacing their competitors who started by growing across markets.

-SpotHero's approach to growth relates to how companies can approach their marketing strategies.
-It's important to talk about these strategies and gain agreement from company leadership at the start because, like SpotHero's choice in business growth, these marketing strategies have implications for the organization beyond the marketing department.
+SpotHero's approach to growth relates to how companies can approach their marketing for business growth.
+It's important to talk about growth strategies and gain agreement from company leadership at the start.
+Business growth decisions have implications for marketing strategies and for the organization beyond the marketing department.

 Both marketing strategies will bring growth to your business.
-Which direction you choose depends on your organization's preparedness for growth and how you want to spend your marketing budget.
+Which direction you choose depends on your organization's preparedness for growth and how you want to spend your marketing budget and resources.